 It is important to understand your Medicare coverage choices and to pick your coverage carefully.
 How you choose to get your benefits can affect your quality of care.

 Everyone who has Medicare receives a red-white-and-blue Original Medicare card.
 If you have Original Medicare, you will show this card when you get services.
-If you choose to get your health benefits through a Medicare private health plan, you will still get an Original Medicare card but you will show your private plan card when you get services.
+If you choose to get your health benefits through a Medicare Advantage plan, you will still get an Original Medicare card but you will show your private plan card when you get services.
 No matter how your get your Medicare health benefits, keep the Original Medicare card as proof of your Medicare eligibility.